-Federal prosecutors are looking into the incident in September when top Christie aides are believed to have orchestrated huge traffic jams, apparently to settle a political score during the governor's re-election campaign.
+Federal prosecutors are looking into the incident in September in which a trail of emails has linked top Christie aides to huge traffic jams, apparently orchestrated to settle a political score during the governor's re-election campaign.

-The lawyer, Mark Sheridan, said the subpoenas included emails involving Kelly, Baroni and Wildstein.
+The lawyer for Christie's campaign and the Republican party of New Jersey, Mark Sheridan, said the subpoenas also included emails involving Kelly, Baroni and Wildstein.

-Asked for comment on the subpoenas, Rebekah Carmichael, spokeswoman for the federal prosecutor, said, "Our office can neither confirm nor deny taking specific investigative actions."
-(Reporting By Edith Honan; Editing by Scott Malone and Jonathan Oatis)
+Asked for comment on the subpoenas, Rebekah Carmichael, spokeswoman for the federal prosecutor, said: "Our office can neither confirm nor deny taking specific investigative actions."

 - U.S., backed by Arabs, launches first strikes on fighters in Syria |

 - Qatar adamant it will host 2022 World Cup despite doubts

 - Argentina's Fernandez to meet billionaire investor Soros in New York